Dvorák’s Radiant Eighth Symphony

 Come enjoy a pre-concert talk covering highlights and backstories of this program, one hour before concert-time.

-Guest speaker for this weekend: Megan Hynson, USD Adjunct Assistant Professor of Music.
+Guest speaker for this weekend: Meghan Hynson, USD Adjunct Assistant Professor of Music.
+Conductor Ruth Reinhardt will join her briefly at the top of the talk.

-For this classical music concert, purchased drinks should only be enjoyed in the lobbies pre-concert or during intermission, and should not be brought inside the concert hall.
+For this classical music concert, drinks purchased inside Jacobs Music Center should only be enjoyed in the lobbies pre-concert or during intermission, and should not be brought inside the concert hall.

 For Jacobs Masterworks concerts, only children ages five years and older will be allowed into the concert hall.
 These children must have a ticket and be able to sit in an un-accompanied seat.